By: Alexandria Grace

 In fact, it seems he did the complete opposite; Paul appears to have let himself and his thoughts, opinions, and ideas bleed through his work.

-Paul was so grounded in God’s firm rock of truth that his uniqueness wasn’t swayed by the world.
+Paul was so grounded in God’s firm rock of truth that he wasn’t swayed by the world when expressing himself.

 Paul’s feelings were in submission to facts; his heart was in submission to God’s mind just as his mind was in submission to God’s heart.